jacobtuc/StarTrek/GameDesignDoc.md

 ###Controls
 The user will have three controls:
 * Accelerate: this will increase the speed of the user controlled car progressively.
+This will be the up arrow.
-* Swerve: This will make the card swerve off the road to avoid a collision with the other vehicle
+* Swerve: This will make the card swerve off the road to avoid a collision with the other vehicle.
+This will be the space bar.
 * Throw out the steering wheel: This signals to the computer player that the user has no way of swerving to avoid the collission.
 This was a common strategy used by the original players of chicken to indicate they are completely commited to continuing forward.
 This action will alter the computer's strategy as described below.
+This will be the *x* key.

 ###Collisions
 A collision will occur if neither the computer nor the user decides to swerve.
 A collision will result in points and the loss of one life.
 Each player will have three lives.
 The method for determining scoring is described in detail in the **Scoring** section.